llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

     * For OpenACC, gcc 7.2.0 also enforces this constraint, but pgcc 18.4-0 does not enforce it.

-### Implicit Gang Clauses ###

-OpenACC 3.1 introduced a specification of *imp* `gang` clauses to standardize a behavior of existing OpenACC implementations that is contrary to OpenACC 3.0 and earlier.

-Like an *exp* `gang` clause, an *imp* `gang` clause converts a `loop` construct from gang-redundant mode to gang-partitioned mode.
-Thus, the exact conditions for adding *imp* `gang` clauses are important for both performance portability and behavioral portability of OpenACC applications.
-Below is a summary of the specification plus notes on its rationale and on Clacc's implementation:

-* *imp* `gang` clauses are not yet specified for `acc kernels` constructs.
-Notes:
-    * The OpenACC technical committee hasn't yet determined an appropriate specification for this case.
-    * Clacc doesn't yet support `acc kernels` anyway.
-* Any required conversions of *exp* `auto` to *imp* `seq` on `acc loop` constructs and consequently dropping any `gang`, `worker`, or `vector` there are performed before computing *imp* `gang` placement.
-Notes:
-    * An alternative condition would be to perform *imp* `gang` placement first so it would not depend on the outcome of `auto`
-      conversions:
-        * That condition would perhaps make it marginally simpler for the application programmer to predict application behavior across implementations' varying loop analysis capabilities.
-          For example, in an `acc loop auto` nest, the *imp* `gang` would then always be placed on the outermost loop based on the remaining conditions below.
-Thus, the entire loop nest would be either gang-redundant or gang-partitioned depending on whether compiler is able determine that the outermost loop's iterations are data-independent.
-        * However, in that example, consider the case when the outermost loop would become gang-redundant.
-That is, this alternative condition would sometimes lead the compiler to place *imp* `gang` on a loop where it would be ignored when `auto` would later become `seq`, thus losing performance gains that could have been achieved by placing *imp* `gang` on a different loop in the same loop nest.
-Performing `auto` conversions before computing *imp* `gang` placement avoids that scenario because of the rule that `gang` cannot be added to `seq`.
-    * Currently, Clacc always converts *exp* `auto` to *imp* `seq`.
-      Obviously, as Clacc grows a descriptive interpretation of `auto`, some such constructs will be handled as if they have *imp* `independent` instead.
-* Within that context, an `acc loop` construct has *imp* `gang` if all of the following are true:
-    * *not* `gang`.
-Notes:
-        * This just prevents ending up with *imp* `gang` and *exp* `gang` on the same `acc loop`.
-It would be equivalent to remove this condition and state that the presence of both is the same as the presence of just one.
-    * *exp* `gang` would be permitted.
-Notes:
-        * Based on OpenACC 3.2, *exp* `gang` would not be permitted on any `acc loop` construct that has (a) an ancestor `acc loop` construct with *exp* `gang`, *exp* `worker`, or *exp* `vector`, (b) *exp* `seq`, (c) a nested `acc loop` construct with *exp* `gang`, or (d) an enclosed call to a function to which an `acc routine gang` applies.
-        * These restrictions are relaxed a bit for *imp* `gang` because `auto` conversions are performed first.
-For example, an `acc loop auto gang` that becomes a sequential loop prevents a nested `acc loop` from having an *exp* `gang` clause but not from having an *imp* `gang` clause.
-        * An implementation doesn't actually need to check whether an enclosing loop has *exp* `worker` or *exp* `vector`.
-That is, if there is such an enclosing loop, then *exp* `gang` is either already present or permitted on some enclosing loop, so other conditions are sufficient to rule out adding an *imp* `gang` clause to the current loop.
-    * There is no ancestor `acc loop` construct that is permitted to have *exp* `gang`.
-Notes:
-        * The point here is to choose the outermost construct possible.
-        * The spec also says that an ancestor `acc loop` isn't relevant for this condition if there's a compute construct in between.
-However, like most OpenACC implementations, Clacc currently doesn't permit a compute construct within an `acc loop`.
-    * Notes:
-        * An additional constraint of *not* `worker`, and *not* `vector` was considered, but it's not how existing implementations behave.
-        * The goal of the additional constraint was to give the OpenACC programmer some means to specify partitioning exactly as he sees fit.
-        * Interestingly, because we do not have this constraint, the only way to specify gang-redundant mode combined with worker-partitioned or vector-partitioned mode is via an orphaned loop.

 ### Executable Directive Placement ###

 `acc update`, `acc enter data`, or `acc exit data` may not be an